1itvinka/anastasiya.dev/content/blog/books-2020/index.md

 </section>

-The year is not over so I hope to update this list many more times.
+The year is not over, so I hope to update this list many more times.
 Please [tweet at me](https://twitter.com/1itvinka) your recommendations!